-Dr. Michael Parker, a prominent surgeon, unexpectedly runs into his German-born wife whom he thought was dead.
-Victor, an artist and his "dead" wife's now boyfriend, . ..
-See full summary »
+Dr. Michael Parker's a prominent surgeon, who unexpectedly runs into his German-born wife whom he thought was dead.
+Victor, an artist (and his "dead" wife's now boyfriend), berate Dr. ...

-Dr. Michael Parker, a prominent surgeon, unexpectedly runs into his German-born wife whom he thought was dead.
-Victor, an artist and his "dead" wife's now boyfriend, berates Dr. Parker for "killing" her.
-The bulk of the story flashes back to Austria during World War II as we learn how Dr. Parker met and married his wife, and the one mistake that may have cost him his family.Written by
+Dr. Michael Parker's a prominent surgeon, who unexpectedly runs into his German-born wife whom he thought was dead.
+Victor, an artist (and his "dead" wife's now boyfriend), berate Dr. Parker for killing her.
+The Story's told in flashback to Austria during World War II as we learn how Dr. Parker met and married his wife, and the one mistake which may have cost him his family.Written by

 10 of 11 people found this review helpful.

 Was this review helpful to you?

 | Report this